NormalNvim/NormalNvim/README.md

 cargo-nextest # Nesessary for neotest-rust (installed as cargo install cargo-nextest) nunit        # Necessary for neotest-dotnet (installed as dotnet tool install --global nunit)
 ```
-To use the compiler, you will neeed its depedencies too.
-[Check here](https://github.com/Zeioth/Compiler.nvim/wiki/how-to-install-the-required-dependencies)

 ## Mason packages